LOADING ...

 In a little Kentucky

-Fame and had passed him by
+Fame and fortune had him by

 But we never saw him